ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 BEACOPP: Bleomycin, etoposide (available as a generic drug), doxorubicin, cyclophosphamide (available as a generic drug), vincristine (Vincasar PFS), procarbazine (Matulane), and prednisone (multiple brand names).
 There are several different treatment schedules, but different drugs are usually given every 2 to 3 weeks.

 The type of chemotherapy, number of cycles of chemotherapy, and the additional use of radiation therapy are based on the stage of the Hodgkin lymphoma and the type and number of prognostic factors (see Stages).
 Talk with your doctor about the specifics of your treatment plan.
-Usually, doctors choose to monitor how well these treatments are working with repeat PET-CT scans after 2 to 3 months of treatment.
+Usually, doctors choose to monitor how well these treatments are working with more PET-CT (positron emission tomography combined with computed tomography) scans after 2 to 3 months of treatment.
 If the PET scans show that the treatment is not working, the chemotherapy may be changed.
 If the PET scans show that treatment is working, then the doctor may decide to lower the subsequent number of drugs used or the total number of treatment cycles.

 There are several second-line treatments available for Hodgkin lymphoma.
 These are used if the lymphoma does not go into complete remission with the first treatment or if it comes back after first-line treatment with ABVD or BEACOPP, also known as a recurrence.
 The goals of second-line treatment may be to control the disease and its symptoms, but in many cases, they are given in preparation for an autologous bone marrow/stem cell transplant (see below) with the intent to achieve complete remission and cure.